aiidalab/aiidalab-qe/docs/source/installation/aiidalab/launch.rst

 Profile Management
 ^^^^^^^^^^^^^^^^^^

-You can manage multiple profiles in AiiDAlab launch, e.g., with different home directories or ports.
+As shown above, you can manage multiple profiles in AiiDAlab launch, e.g., with different home directories or ports.
 For more information, run

 .. code-block:: console